mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 using the p-value of the run with the largest number of nucleotides overlapping with the gene.

-This method was tested on a salmonella Tn5 dataset presented in this
+This method was tested on a Salmonella Tn5 dataset presented in this paper:
-paper:

-Langridge GC1, Phan MD, Turner DJ, Perkins TT, Parts L, Haase J, Charles I, Maskell DJ, Peters SE, Dougan G, Wain J, Parkhill J, Turner AK.
+Langridge GC, Phan MD, Turner DJ, Perkins TT, Parts L, Haase J, Charles I, Maskell DJ, Peters SE, Dougan G, Wain J, Parkhill J, Turner AK.
 (2009). `Simultaneous assay of every Salmonella Typhi gene using one million transposon mutants. <http://www.ncbi.nlm.nih.gov/pubmed/19826075>`_ *Genome Res.* , 19(12):2308-16.